shawnkang0818/2048-game/README.md

 # \\\\- 2048 -//
 ![Alt text](img/game-img.jpg)
 2048 is played on a simple 4×4 grid, with numbered tiles sliding as the player uses the four arrow keys to move them.
-When the game starts, there are already two tiles with a value of 2 or 4 in the grid, and after each turn, another such tile will appear in a random empty space.
+When the game starts, there are already two tiles with a value of 2 in the grid, and after each turn, another such tile will appear in a random empty space.
 The block slides as far as possible in the selected direction until stopped by another block or a grid edge.
 If two blocks with the same number collide while moving, they will merge into one block whose value is the sum of the two colliding blocks.

 ### win (condition): reach to 2048
 *quick win game hack: